 Which Samsung Phone Has The BIGGEST Screen?
-A Guide…
+A Guide

 - Samsung Galaxy Note 20 Ultra: 6.9in Dynamic AMOLED 2X, 120Hz, HDR10+

 Samsung’s Galaxy Note 20 Ultra has a pretty massive display.
+At almost 7in, the Galaxy Note 20 Ultra is one of the biggest and most potent Samsung phones you can buy — even in 2023.
+And since the phone is three years old at this point, you can pick one up on some pretty tasty deals right now.

-At almost 7in, the Galaxy Note 20 Ultra is one of the biggest and most potent Samsung phones you can buy — even in 2021.
-But because the phone is now almost 12 months old, well, near enough, you can pick one up on some pretty tasty deals right now.
+Samsung’s Galaxy Note 20 Ultra has a pretty massive display.
+At almost 7in, the Galaxy Note 20 Ultra is one of the biggest and most potent Samsung phones you can buy — even in 2023.
+And since the phone is three years old at this point, you can pick one up on some pretty tasty deals right now.

 Wrapping Up: And The Samsung Phone With The Biggest Display Is…

-As you can see, you have plenty of choice.
+As you can see, you have plenty of choices.
 With Samsung’s conventional phones, meaning the ones that don’t fold, the biggest display you can buy right now would be either the Galaxy Note 20 Ultra or the Samsung Galaxy S20 Ultra.

-That’s not a lot.
-But it does make a difference to how the Galaxy S21 Ultra handles; it is ever-so-slightly smaller in the hand.

-And, yes, the Galaxy S21 Ultra does have a smaller display than the Galaxy Note 20 too.
+And, yes, the Galaxy S23 Ultra does have a smaller display than the Galaxy Note 20 too.
 The Note 20’s display is 6.9in, so it is marginally bigger.
-Currently, the phone with the biggest screen in Samsung’s 2021 lineup of phones is the Galaxy S21 Ultra.
+Currently, the phone with the biggest screen in Samsung’s conventional 2023 lineup of phones is the Galaxy S23 Ultra.